jembi/openhim-mediator-engine-java/README.md

 }
 ```

 An actor is simply a Java Object that can receive messages.
 The engine will send your actor a `MediatorHTTPRequest` message whenever a request is received and you can respond by sending back a `FinishRequest` message.
-This can be done asyncronously at any time, not necessarily at the same moment you receive the http request.
+The `MediatorHTTPRequest` provides a reference to the request handler for receiving this response.
 The above actor template demonstrates a simple actor that responds immediately with an OK message.
+Note that the response can be sent asyncronously, not necessarily at the same moment you receive the http request like above.

 When running, the server will receive requests as well as handle the response, including the formatting of the standard _application/json+openhim_ response, so you do not need to worry about this.
 Whatever you return in the `FinishRequest` will be embedded in the response object.